Unfair: Cong MP Rajani Patil on her suspension for remainder of Parliament's budget session | Politics

 - India

-Congress MP Rajani Patil, who was suspended by the Rajya Sabha on Friday for the remainder of the budget session of Parliament, said it was not fair to give her the harshest punishment as she had not done anything deliberately.
+Congress MP Rajani Patil, who was suspended from the Rajya Sabha on Friday for the remainder of the Parliament's budget session, said it was not fair to give her the harshest punishment as she had not done anything deliberately.

 Rajya Sabha Chairman Jagdeep Dhankhar suspended Patil for the remainder of the current budget session for filming House proceedings.